MicrosoftDocs/architecture-center/docs/ai-ml/guide/genaiops-for-mlops.md

 #### RAG and prompt engineering

-Experimentation with prompt engineering and RAG workloads will require extending your MLOps investments.
+Experimentation with prompt engineering and RAG workloads requires extending your MLOps investments.
 For these technical patterns, the workload does not end with the model.
-Your workload will require an orchestrator which is a system that knows how to run logic, call data stores for required information like grounding data, generate prompts, call language models, and more  .
+Your workload requires an orchestrator which is a system that knows how to run logic, call data stores for required information like grounding data, generate prompts, call language models, and more  .
 The data stores and the indexes in the stores are also part of the workload.
-Your operations will have to extend to govern these aspects of the workload.
+Your operations have to extend to govern these aspects of the workload.

 There are multiple dimensions to experiment on for prompt engineering solutions, including different instructions, personas, examples, constraints, and advanced techniques like prompt chaining.
 When [experimenting with RAG solutions](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide), there are additional areas to experiment with, including the following: